 As they made their iconic trek from the Far East to witness the invaluable gift of the newborn King, the three wise men from the biblical account of the birth of Jesus came bearing their own gifts.
 One of them, frankincense, possesses a value much more significant than just a fragrant incense.
 It demonstrates powerful anti-cancer effects that even in modern times legitimize this precious oil as being truly fit for a king.

-The oil of frankincense has been used for thousands of years to quell disease-causing inflammation, support heightened immunity, and prevent dangerous infections.
+Frankincense, also known as olibanum, has been used for thousands of years and is a common type of essential oil used to help fight disease-causing inflammation, support heightened immunity, relieve chronic stress, reduce pain, and prevent dangerous infections.
 But many people remain unaware of the added cancer-fighting potential of this precious serum, which researchers from the University of Leicester in the UK (among others), have confirmed through rigorous scientific testing.

 Even in patients with late-stage ovarian cancer, which is exceedingly difficult to treat using conventional methods, the AKBA found in frankincense oil demonstrated clear efficacy.
 Here’s what Kamla Al-Salmani, lead author of the paper covering these findings and a PhD student at the University’s Cancer Studies and Molecular Medicine department, had to say:

 “After a year of studying the AKBA compound with ovarian cancer cell lines in vitro, we have been able to show it is effective at killing cancer cells.
 Frankincense is taken by many people with no known side effects.
 This finding has enormous potential to be taken to a clinical trial in the future and developed into an additional treatment for ovarian cancer.”

 Cancer Cells that Don’t Respond to Chemotherapy are Eradicated by Frankincense